aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.38.0 (2017-01-17 05:37 UTC)
+* ConfigService (3.3.5.0)
+	* Recently we added next token implementation to some of our APIs mentioned in the title.
+As part of that launch we added InvalidNextTokenException to those APIs but forgot to update the model for the APIs.
+This item is to update the models to include InvalidNextTokenException in API response.
+* CostAndUsageReport (3.3.0.0)
+	* The AWS Cost and Usage Report Service API allows you to enable and disable the Cost & Usage report, as well as modify the report name, the data granularity, and the delivery preferences.
+* DynamoDBv2 (3.3.1.6)
+	* Snippets for the DynamoDB API.
+* ElastiCache (3.3.2.4)
+	* Adds new code examples.

 ### 3.3.37.1 (2017-01-12 23:02 UTC)
 * EC2 (3.3.4.5)
 	* Extended EC2 image utilities class with keys to obtain Windows Server 2012R2 images with SQL Server 2016 variants (web/express/standard).